Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-quickpanel.md

 # TZSH-Quickpanel

 TZSH-Quickpanel is a library to control the Quickpanel service window that shows notifications and system setup widgets.
 You can use TZSH-Quickpanel to get various information from the Quickpanel service window.
-For example, media player application needs to close the Quickpanel window during playback of video.
+For example, media player application needs to close the Quickpanel service window during playback of video.
 In this case, you can use the TZSH-Quickpanel library.

 ## Prerequisites